How to Navigate ADA Compliance and Website Accessibility Lawsuits

 • Operable: Users should be able to easily navigate and operate a website, whether on their own or through assistive technologies like screen readers.

-• Understandable: The information as well as how to use a website should be easily understood.
+• Understandable: The information and how to use a website should be easily understood.

 • Robust: Digital content and interfaces should be robust enough to be interpreted by various users, including assistive technologies.